Sweet, sticky and delightful, this charoset recipe is also very easy to make. It is made with nuts, raisins, honey, and just a little wine.

 If you wish, you can also make this recipe without wine.
 You can simply omit the wine, or you could use 100% grape juice instead.
 But the wine does add wonderful flavor, and it’s such a small amount.

 What dried fruit to use?

 I like to use raisins.
 If you wish, you can replace the raisins with chopped dates.
 It’s really a very flexible, forgiving recipe, so play with it and use your own preferred ingredients.

 Is this a healthy recipe?

 That would depend on your definition of “healthy.”
 It’s a simple homemade recipe made with a few real-food ingredients.
 And its main ingredients, walnuts and raisins, are healthy.
-So in this sense, this charoset recipe is indeed a healthy recipe.
+So in this sense, this recipe is indeed healthy.

 Can I double this charoset recipe?

 Yes!
-This recipe yields a fairly small amount of charoset – 3/4 cup, or 6 servings.
+It yields a fairly small amount of charoset – 3/4 cup, or 6 servings.
 If you’re hosting a big Seder, you can easily double this recipe.